InSIDE-Lab-DiECO/InsIDE-Lab-Insubria-Information-and-Data-for-Economics/README.md

 ---

 ## 📬 Contacts
-**InsIDE Lab – Insubria Information & Data for Economics** Department of Economics – University of Insubria
+**InsIDE Lab – Insubria Information & Data for Economics**, Department of Economics – University of Insubria
 Reference Email: *samuele.tonati@uninsubria.it*